 Just before sunset, Dan settled in a chair on his balcony at Villa Maranda and spread the treasure map of Cabo De Soldado on a coffee table.
 He scrolled through pages of an eBook guide to Goa on his tablet, stopping at an article about the fort.
 Occasionally he glanced up to the actual remains, clearly visible from where he sat, familiarising himself with the layout.

-He read some history and viewed photos, discovering Hindu rulers who spread their empire all over India first occupied it.
+He read some history and viewed photos, discovering it was first occupied by Hindu rulers who spread their empire all over India.
 The fort had exchanged hands between Hindu, Muslim and Portuguese rulers and had seen some of the most gruesome battles of all time.
 There was little to see of the old structure except the blackened stone ruined front rampart with its dry moat and main gate.
-A crumbling turret still housed a Portuguese cannon.
+A crumbling turret once housed a Portuguese cannon, but the gun now lay neglected on the ground.
 Ah!
 That’s it!
 Exactly as Maranda described it.